What other things can I see in easy walking distance in your neighborhood?

-- Other cool things like the Carnegie Stout Public Library, W.11th Elevator Staircase and Overlook, and the Farmer’s Market on Iowa Street on Saturday mornings in the summer or on Central Avenue in the winter.
+- Other cool things like the Carnegie Stout Public Library, W. 11th Elevator Staircase and Overlook, and the Farmer’s Market on Saturday mornings (Iowa Street in the summer or Central Avenue in the winter).

 What breweries have been most influential in the development of your recipes and styles?

 There are countless breweries that have influenced us in one way or another, but some of our all time favorites are: Anchor Brewing, Sierra Nevada, New Glarus, Dogfish Head, Bell's, Samuel Smith, & Fuller's.

 We almost always have local hard cider on tap, which is gluten-free.
 We frequently brew beers with the use of Clairity Ferm, an enzyme that reduces gluten levels in traditional barley malt-based beers to a level that is acceptable for some with gluten intolerance issues.
 While these are not actually GF beers, they seem to be acceptable to many of our patrons who have gluten sensitivity issues.
 Our bartenders will be happy to identify these beers for you.

 Which of your vinyl records do you play most often?

 This answer comes directly from Tim, our head bartender: